bgonzalezbustamante/quant-methods-elites/README.md

 Required R libraries are: "cobalt", "foreign", "ggplot2", "lmtest", "MatchIt", "performance", "pscl", "sandwich", "sjPlot", "stargazer", "survival", and "tidyverse".

-We recommend that users run replication code and scripts from the root directory using the R project "quant-methods-elites.Rproj" or, if they wish, import the anonymised, sliced data set from the Chilean Elite Survey (1990-2010) directly using the code below.
+We recommend that users run replication code and scripts from the root directory using the R project "**quant-methods-elites.Rproj**" or, if they wish, import the anonymised, sliced data set from the Chilean Elite Survey (1990-2010) directly using the code below.
 The instructions for importing data on cabinets are available [**here**](https://github.com/bgonzalezbustamante/chilean-ministers/).

 ### Import Data